 Teacher assistants aid teachers in preparing bulletin boards, tutoring students and completing clerical tasks.
+This credit does not count towards graduation for those students on the Foundation with an Endorsement plan.

 OFF PERIODS 62500 Grade: 12

 Seniors will have the opportunity to earn no more than two (2) off periods if each of the following criteria is met: